-{\it (ii)} If both $(\Omega_i,\BB_i,\mu_i),\ i=1,2$ are $\sigma$--finite Borel spaces, then the mapping $\Phi$ in part (i) is a measure space isomorphism and it is unique modulo null sets. \end{theorem}
+\item[(ii)] If both $(\Omega_i,\BB_i,\mu_i), i=1,2$ are $\sigma $-finite Borel spaces, then the mapping $\Phi$ in part \textup{(i)} is a measure space isomorphism and it is unique modulo null sets. \end{enumerate} \end{theorem}

-\begin{example} Our definition of the space $\LL^\vee$ of integrands is more restrictive than that of~\citet{balkema_etal93}, who allow measurable functions $f:\Omega\to \R$ with $\mu\{f > a\}<\infty$, for \textit{some} $a\in\R$ (and don't assume that $\essinf X_t=0$).
-With the definition used in~\cite{balkema_etal93} the uniqueness may fail, even for minimal representations.
+\begin{example} Our definition of the space $\LL^\vee$ of integrands is more restrictive than that of Balkema \textit{et~al.} \cite{balkemaetal93}, who allow measurable functions $f\dvtx \Omega\to\R$ with $\mu\{f > a\} <\infty$, for \textit{some} $a\in\R$ (and do not assume that $\operatorname{essinf} X_t=0$).
+With the definition used in~\cite{balkemaetal93} the uniqueness may fail, even for minimal representations.
 Indeed, let $\Omega_1=\Omega_2=\Z$ be endowed with the counting measure.
 Set $T=\Z\cup\{*\}$ and define